onna/postman-demo/README.md

 ## Installing (Via Github Download)

-TODO: Add screens and rewrite below, because we may have more collections in the future!

 1. Download and install [Postman](https://www.postman.com/ "Link to Postman").
 2. Sign up for an [Onna account](https://register.onna.com/signup?trial=true "Link to trail sign up") and follow the instructions.
 3. Download the `onna-api-example.json` and `environment.json` files from the [GitHub repo](https://github.com/onna/postman-demo "Link to Onna Demo Repo on GitHub").